-Dedicated Greater Manchester Fire and Rescue Service (GMFRS) staff and their families celebrated a combined 1,040 years of public service at a Long Service Awards ceremony last night (March 8, 2018).
+Dedicated Greater Manchester Fire and Rescue Service (GMFRS) staff and their families celebrated a combined 940 years of public service at a Long Service Awards Ceremony over the weekend (Saturday, March 23).

-A total of 52 recipients and their relatives gathered at the Imperial War Museum North, Salford to recognise their achievements and proudly collect their 20 years’ service medal.
+A total of 25 recipients from the Service and their relatives gathered at the Training and Safety Centre in Bury to recognise their achievements and proudly collect their 20 years’ Service medals.

-Between them, the recipients have saved countless lives, protected people, pets and property from the devastating impact of fire, represented GMFRS internationally with the United Kingdom International Search and Rescue (UKISAR) team and have faced a range of challenging incidents - from working in extreme weather conditions, to flood response and attending road traffic collisions.
+Between them, the recipients have saved countless lives, protected people, pets and property from the devastating impact of fire, represented GMFRS internationally with Operation Florian and have faced a range of challenging incidents - from working in extreme weather conditions, flood response, attending multiple moorland fires and road traffic collisions.

-All of the recipients have dedicated their working life to keeping the people and communities of Greater Manchester safe.
+All of the recipients have dedicated their working lives to keeping the people and communities of Greater Manchester safe.

-Medal recipients were congratulated on their achievements and thanked for their distinguished service and bravery by Interim Chief Fire Officer, Dawn Docx.
+Medal recipients were congratulated on their achievements and thanked for their distinguished service and bravery by Chief Fire Officer, Jim Wallace.

-She said: “It’s with great pleasure that I welcome you here tonight for this very special presentation.
-We are here to celebrate the service you have given for more than 20 years, to your communities in Greater Manchester, as well as elsewhere in the UK and internationally.”
+Speaking at the ceremony, Jim Wallace said: “It’s with great pleasure that I welcome you here today for this very special presentation.
+We are here to celebrate the service you have given over the last 20 and 40 years, to your communities in Greater Manchester, as well as elsewhere in the UK and internationally.”

-“We are also here to give gratitude to your friends and family for the support they have given you throughout your career.
+“Today is to celebrate your hard work with those that have supported you the most throughout your careers.
 They have been with you through the good times, and the difficult incidents that you have faced.
 They have supported you throughout your service, and we want to thank them, as much as we want to thank you.”